ItamarBarHod/PolyTalker/README.md

 /getlang: Receive a private message with the available languages.

 /setlang: Set your preferred language for PolyTalker.

+Example: /setlang en  <- sets the language to english.
+By default the language is set to ja (japanese).

 ## Setting up the Environment